-Business setbacks come in many flavors–a key person quitting, the economy not cooperating, new and better competition, losing one or more big customers.
+Business setbacks occur for several reasons–a key person quitting, the economy not cooperating, new and better competition, or losing one or more big customers.
 There are more.

 When pilots are faced with a major catastrophe while flying a large plane, three words always come to mind through years of training –